awe2/easy_photoz/README.md

 ## Development/About the Author

 This code was developed while I was a student at the University of Illinois at Urbana Champaign; I have since begun work as a Data Scientist focussing on Artificial Intelligence at Pacific Northwest National Laboratory.
 That is to say, I work on this codebase in my spare time and may be slow to respond to requests-- though they are always welcome.
-I intend this code & dataset to be a launch pad for a few hair-brained ideas I have in Applied AI.

 ## Kudos